Gladear/haunted-router/README.md

 ### Define the title

 The title of the document can be modified using the `useTitle` hook.
-It's only parameter is a string, and it does not return anything.
+It's only parameter is a string, and it doesn't return anything.
-The title is brought back to the original when the component is unloaded.
+The title is brought back to the original when the component is disconnected from the DOM.

 Example:
 ```javascript